Musicology Handbook

 If you have questions about the status of your language requirements, please contact the Music Department’s Academic Program Administrator.

-General Exams
+General Exam

 General Exam Committee

 The General Exam Committee is formed during the first semester of a student’s second year.
-It is usually made up of the same faculty who were on the student’s Mentoring Committee, and this body administers and evaluates the student’s General Exams.
+It is usually made up of the same faculty who were on the student’s Mentoring Committee, and this body administers and evaluates the student’s General Exam.
 Committee membership is subject to change based on faculty leave schedules and if the student changes advisors.

-Students meet with their General Exam Committee once each semester to discuss their plans and progress until they have completed their General Exams.
+Students meet with their General Exam Committee once each semester to discuss their plans and progress until they have completed their General Exam.
 The dates and times for these committee meetings are established by the Administrative Staff before the start of each semester, and are not changeable except in highly unusual circumstances and with the permission of the Committee members.

 General Exam Structure

-An additional module and associated field must be selected for the First Year Exam.
-Fields from the First Year Exam may not be repeated in the General Exams.
+Note that fields from the First Year Exam may not be repeated in the General Exam.

 Each module comes with its own oral exam, described below.
 Fields must exhibit considerable breadth, encompassing a range of time periods, traditions, or methods.
 Individual modules may be more relevant to particular parts of music studies (e.g. historical musicology, ethnomusicology, theory and cognition).
 The range of fields selected must be broad and must support the student’s intended research and career trajectory.